RyanCCollins/memoization-workshop/README.md

 # Doma Memoization Workshop, aka Domemoize

-This code base offers as an example to learn more about React's memoization tools & APIs.
+This code base offers as an example to learn more about React's memoization tools & APIs and was written to accompany [this article](https://medium.com/p/6ac93c00418c).

-To get started:
+## Getting Started
 1. Clone the repo
 1. Run `yarn` to install the dependencies
 1. Run `yarn start` to start the development server.